EtherAlley/etheralley-backend/README.md

 This repository leverages the new [go workspace](https://go.dev/doc/tutorial/workspaces) feature to operate as a monorepo.
 There is currently two executable modules and a single library module.

-- `profiles-api` is a rest api encapsulating the profiles domain
+- `profiles-api` is an http api encapsulating the profiles domain
-- `daos-api` is a rest api encapsulating the daos domain
+- `daos-api` is an http api encapsulating the daos domain
-- `common` is a library for command and shareable code
+- `common` is a library for common and shareable code across executables

 ## Local Setup